Sooigee/OllamaVault/README.md

 #### addkey
  - Description: Generates a manual new API key and adds it to the list of authorized keys.
  Use this command to allow access to the server with a new API key.
+NOT SECURE.

 #### generatekey
 - Description: Creates a new secure API key adding it to the authorized list.